-My completely natural, 21 Day Fix Approved Pumpkin Spice Syrup is amazing on pancakes, waffles, a spoon or added to coffee for a homemade pumpkin spice latte.
+My completely natural, 21 Day Fix Approved Pumpkin Spice Syrup is amazing on pancakes, waffles, or added to coffee for a cheater's homemade pumpkin spice latte.

 So I know what you're thinking... but Stephanie, it's October now and you said that September was going to be the month of the glorious pumpkin.
 I know, but what can I say?
 Can't stop, won't stop?!
 But I swear, I'm trying to cut back.
 (Month) old habits die hard.

 Anyway, you guys are really going to love me today.
 Why?
 Because today I'm bringing you not one, but TWO awesome, pumpkin-y recipes, one of which gives you the option to add LIQUOR.
 I mean, come on!
 Does it get any better?

 Since there's been a chill in the air as of late, I've been wanting, nay, needing a nice warm beverage in my hands.
 Like the rest of America, I too love a good Pumpkin Spice Latte, or PSL as the cool kids say.
 However, I most definitely do not want to leave my warm, cozy house to go purchase one (and pay 4 or 5 dollars, to boot).